An Introduction to DigitalOcean Spaces

 The Settings Tab

 The settings page displays the Endpoint value for a Space, which is used to configure third-party clients.
-From here you can also change the permissions for listing files.
+From here you can change the permissions for listing files.
 This doesn't affect the visibility of the files themselves.
+You can allow client web applications loaded in one domain to interact with resources in your Space by configuring Cross-Origin Resource Sharing (CORS).
 You can also permanently destroy the Space and all of its contents.

 The Spaces Index Page